baruuum/weather/README.md

         - the dew point, displayed in teal
 - Weekends are shaded in blue
 - Temperature and dew point are measured in Celsius degrees and precipitation in mm/hr.
-- New locations can be added (or existing ones can be dropped) by changing the `./data/coordinates.csv` file, which has four columns
+- Locations can be customized by changing the `./data/coordinates.csv` file, which has four columns
     - Location (Name)
     - Latitude
     - Longitude